codesleeps/myDayPlannerApp/README.md

 - [x] Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.

-- [x] This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+- [x] This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery & Moment.js.

 ### Purpose